MustardChef/WSABuilds/README.md

 ```pwsh
 Start-Process "wsa://com.amazon.venezia"
 ```
-After running the script, do not run WSA at all, and go to ``%localappdata%\Packages`` and (if the folders do not exist, create them) in ``MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalCache\`` paste the userdata.vhdx
+After running the script, do not run WSA at all, and go to ``%localappdata%\Packages`` and (if these folders/directory do not exist, create them) in ``MicrosoftCorporationII.WindowsSubsystemForAndroid_8wekyb3d8bbwe\LocalCache\`` paste the userdata.vhdx

 Now run WSA and your userdata should hopefully be restored
 </details>